 This spicy green taco sauce is packed with the punch.
-Technically speaking, the heat from the jalapeño and the sourness from the lime juice makes this recipe an incredible one.
+Technically speaking, the heat from the jalapeño and the sourness from the lime juice make this recipe incredible.

-The spicy green taco sauce is a mouth-watering delight that will make your taste buds tingling with excitement for sure.
+The spicy green taco sauce is a mouth-watering delight that will surely excite your taste buds.

 The ingredients

-I've used fresh jalapeños for this recipe, but you could also use frozen or roasted jalapeños if you prefer.
+I've used fresh jalapeños for this recipe, but you could also use frozen or roasted jalapeños.

 Red onion.
-Red onions have a slightly stronger flavor and that works great in this recipe.
+Red onions have a slightly more robust flavor, which works great in this recipe.
 On the other hand, white or yellow onion can also be used in this spicy taco sauce.

 Garlic powder.
 A teaspoon of garlic powder gives your green taco sauce the perfect amount of richness and flavor.

-As an alternative, lemon juice is also a good choice to use in this green spicy sauce.
+As an alternative, lemon juice is also a good choice in this green spicy sauce.

 How to make Green taco sauce